PalugaAlexandru/palugaalexandru/README.md

 ## 👨‍💻 About Me

-I'm a **Full-Stack Web Developer** focused on building, extending and maintaining production web applications, WordPress platforms and e-commerce solutions.
+I'm a **Full-Stack Web Developer** specializing in **PHP, Laravel, WordPress and WooCommerce**, with experience delivering **20+ production websites and e-commerce projects**.

+I build custom plugins, integrations, automations and scalable web solutions, combining hands-on development with a strong **Software Testing / QA** background.

 My experience includes: